LAC Colombia: History

-By an initiative of Captain Luís Carlos Donado Velilla, who wanted to withdraw from Aerocosta and set up a new airline only from his family, it was founded on February 28, 1974.
-LAC started as a limited company and Luis's first partners were, his wife María Fajardo de Donado and his two brothers Orlando and Raúl Donado Velilla.
-Captain Lucho Donado already had experience in the creation and development of airlines, as he had co-founded LATCO, Aerocóndor and Aerocosta.
-Barranquilla companies in history were good at achieving positioning and leadership in the air passenger and cargo market.
-The time to start a company alone was very hard to do however given the conditions of focusing almost all your time on the business.
+Driven by the initiative of Captain Luís Carlos Donado Velilla, who wanted to withdraw from Aerocosta and set up a new family owned-airline, LAC was founded on February 28, 1974.
+LAC started as a limited company and Luis's first partners were his wife, María Fajardo de Donado, and his two brothers Orlando and Raúl Donado Velilla.
+Captain 'Lucho' Donado already had experience in the creation and development of airlines, as he had co-founded LATCO, Aerocóndor Colombia and Aerocosta.
+Barranquilla excel at achieving strong positioning and leadership in both of the passengers and air cargo markets.

 In 1972 and despite, being Aerocosta at its best, Captain Luis Carlos Donado (one of the majority shareholders) was tired of non-family members and decided to sell this airline to Floramerica.
 The new managers of this company did not like the C-46 much and that is how Lucho Donado made a proposal to buy them for a price slightly higher than what they had acquired, but with the condition that they let them operate under the banner of Aerocosta until LAC had the approval of the Aerocivil.
-This was the case and the Donado Velilla brothers flew their two Curtiss planes through the Eastern Plains with the Aerocosta flag, but billing the flights as Donado Velilla Brothers (DOVEL) until February 28, 1974, when they already start operating with the Colombian Aerocivil as Caribbean Airlines.
+This was the case and the Donado Velilla brothers flew their two Curtiss planes through the Eastern Plains with the Aerocosta flag, but billing the flights as Donado Velilla Brothers (DOVEL) until February 28, 1974, when they already started operating with the Colombian Aerocivil as Caribbean Airlines.

 "If the cargo does not speak and presents so many problems, how will one be passengers?" - Captain Donado Velilla said once wisely.

 The company was born with two Curtiss C-46s which were painted purple and the Barranquilleros nicknamed them "The Bishops."
 These planes covered national routes between the Atlantic Coast, the Eastern Plains and the capital city of Bogotá.
 In mid-September of the same year 74, the company became closed anonymous and the wives and children of the Donado Velilla brothers were included as partners.
 Raúl Donado Velilla moved to Bogotá with his family and Carlos Alberto Donado Fajardo (finishing his university studies) is linked to the company in Barranquilla.
 In August 1974, the company acquired a Douglas DC-6 in Damascus (Syria) and began international operations to Panama, Margarita Island and some Caribbean Islands.
 In the middle of that year, LAC signed an important agreement with the KLM by means of which Colombian flowers were transported from Bogotá to Curaçao where they made connections to Amsterdam.
 At that time the leading freight agencies in the market were Colcarga (today UTI) and Florcarga (today DHL Global Forwarding).